Treatment for Moebius Syndrome

 - Boston Children's Behavioral Medicine Clinic helps children who are being treated on an outpatient basis at the hospital—as well as their families—understand and cope with their feelings about:

 - managing school while dealing with an illness

-- The Experience Journal was designed by Children's psychiatrist-in-chief, David DeMaso, MD, and members of his team.
+- The Experience Journal was designed by Boston Children's psychiatrist-in-chief, David DeMaso, MD, and members of his team.
 This online collection features thoughts, reflections and advice from kids and caregivers about living with a variety of medical conditions, the “befores” and “afters” of surgery and going through many other medical experiences.

 - short-term therapy for children admitted to one of the hospital's inpatient units